TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

 ### 8.6 🎨 Data Visualization and Analysis <a id="data-visualization-and-analysis"></a>

-#### 1. 📊 Analyzing Sales by Hour of the Day: A Comprehensive Guide
+#### 8.6.1 📊 ***<ins>Analyzing Sales by Hour of the Day</ins>*** 📊

-Sales analysis by hour provides valuable insights into customer behavior and peak activity periods.
+First the sales analysis by hour provides valuable insights into customer behavior and peak activity periods.
 By leveraging **PivotTables**, **PivotCharts**, and **Slicers** in Excel, you can uncover patterns that inform staffing decisions, promotional timing, and inventory planning.
 Let’s dive into this step-by-step process to enhance your data-driven decision-making.

 #### 🌟 Why Analyze Hourly Sales?